-Any student who achieves a final borderline mark of 45-55% will be moderated by the Module Coordinator or designated module moderator (as per University of Liverpool Regulations).
+Any student who achieves a final borderline mark of 45-55% will be moderated by the Module Coordinator or designated module moderator.
 This means marks may be adjusted to ensure they are consistent and fair.
 Any moderated cases where there is variation of >10% will be flagged and discussed by both examiners.
 Where agreement is not easily reached these will be passed on to the external examiner to mediate the final grade.